-We have already seen some amazing resources being organized by universities and organizations.
+We have already seen some amazing resources being organized by universities, hospitals, and nonprofits.
 Does your donor have school-age kids or grandkids who are home for the next four weeks?
 Is your organization offering online programs or sessions, educational resources, or advice from experts in the field?
 Does your organization have health-related resources that would be beneficial to an aging population?
 Maybe your organization is actually helping to find a vaccine or providing essential care.
 Look for ways you can provide value to those you serve and make that connection.

 Provide solid ROPI

 This is a great time to share stories that illustrate a positive return on philanthropic investment.
 It’s an area that can easily be missed amid the everyday chaos.
 Go through the gifts that have come in over the last year and look at how they were spent.
 Was it scholarship support?
 Reach out to the student or recent grad and find out how they are doing and share that with the scholarship supporter.
 Was it faculty support?
 Encourage that faculty member to reach out to the donor with an update.
 Program support?
-What was happening before the current situation and what will it look like going forward?
+Share what was happening before the current situation and what will it look like going forward.

 Send handwritten notes

 Everyone loves getting a note in the mail.
 What a great time to drop a note to those you manage (maybe don’t lick the envelope though).
 A handwritten letter tells those donors that you respect them and care about their relationship with your organization.